-Michael Martin Recognized for Years of Service with PLTW
+Michael Martin Honored for Years of Service with PLTW

 PLTW Teacher Michael Martin was recently recognized at the 2016 California PLTW 5th Annual Conference as the California PLTW Engineering Teacher of the Year.
 His journey with PLTW is longer than most, as he has been teaching PLTW since 2000.
 It was the first school year for King High school, and Martin’s principal at the time had heard of the program and asked Martin to go to training.